tinfoilboy/CTML/README.md

 ### Searching Nodes

+There are two ways to search through the document tree for nodes.
+The first of these ways is to use the `CTML::Node::GetChildByName(const std::string&)` method.
+This will only search the node's immediate children without recursion, and only operates based on the name of the node, such as `div` or `section`.
+In addition for legacy reasons, it will only return a single node, even if there are multiple matches.

-If you need to perform a search through a node tree, you can use the `CTML::Node::QuerySelector(const std::string&)` method, which also has an alias of `CTML::Document::QuerySelector(const std::string&)` for searching the entire document for matches.
+If you need more fine-grained searching for nodes, you can use the `CTML::Node::QuerySelector(const std::string&)` method, which also has an alias of `CTML::Document::QuerySelector(const std::string&)` for searching the entire document for matches.
 This method operates similarly to `querySelectorAll` in JavaScript, in that it will recursively search the a node's children for matches to the selector, and return only that node match.

 For example, if you have the following document: